OCA/rest-framework/rest_log/readme/CONFIGURE.md

     `collection_name.usage`  # enable for specific endpoints
     `collection_name.usage.endpoint`  # enable for specific endpoints
     `collection_name*:state`  # enable only for specific state (success, failed)

+## Profiling

+Profiling is enabled per endpoint and per user via system parameters:

+- `rest.log.profiling.conf`: same matching syntax as `rest.log.active`
+- `rest.log.profiling.uid`: comma-separated list of user ids allowed to profile

+When both parameters match, the request execution is wrapped in Odoo's profiler and the results are stored in `ir_profile`.

+`base.profiling_enabled_until` is only needed to view speedscope output in the UI.
+It is not required to record profiles.